computer-catt/questcraft-installer/README.md

 i do not own quest craft

-what i do own is the installer to it because it does not exist yet
+what i do own is the installer to it because i had made it